 - Books and Supplies

-Can the Coverdell ESA Impact Federal Financial Aid Eligibility?
+Coverdell ESA and Federal Financial Aid

 - If the child is both the owner and the designated beneficiary and is still considered a dependent of the parents, none of the assets are counted against financial aid.